ring-clojure/ring/SPEC.md

 #### :headers

-A Clojure map of lowercased header name strings to either a string or a vector of strings that correspond to the header value or values.
+A Clojure map of header name strings to either a string or a vector of strings that correspond to the header value or values.

 #### :status